Explore the highlights of Ireland by rail in 10 days

-Rugged coastline, beautiful rolling hills and dramatic castles are all within reach on this tour of the Emerald Isle.
-Our highlights include the Ring of Kerry, Cork and Killarney, the legendary Blarney Stone, the Cliffs of Moher and Ireland's wonderful capital, Dublin.
+Rugged coastlines, beautiful rolling hills, and dramatic castles are all within reach on this tour of the Emerald Isle.
+Our highlights include the Ring of Kerry, Cork, Killarney, the legendary Blarney Stone, the Cliffs of Moher, and Ireland's wonderful capital, Dublin.

 Our tour begins in Holyhead, where our Tour Manager meets us at the ferry* port for the crossing to Dublin.
 The capital of the Republic of Ireland, this gorgeous city is steeped in history and tradition, and is the perfect place to start our Irish adventure, with every turn revealing a myriad of historic architecture, welcoming locals and lively music.
 We transfer to our hotel, just outside the city and enjoy dinner together.

 *Please note: your luggage will travel on the ferry with you,

 rather than via our luggage

 We transfer into the centre of Dublin by coach today, and take the train to Cork, for free time to explore.
 This afternoon, we visit the Jameson Distillery for a tour.
 Whiskey is one of Ireland's most famous exports, and Jameson Whiskey was brewed at the Midleton site from 1780 to 1971, when it moved out of Dublin.
 In its heyday, this distillery was a community within the city, boasting numerous workshops, including a smithy, a coppersmith, and a saw mill.
 During the tour, we learn fascinating aspects of the whiskey distilling process, hearing about the method of triple distilling for a smoother taste.
 Afterwards, we also have the opportunity to enjoy a wee dram before transferring to our hotel in Midleton.